“Roll Up, Roll up! Free Money for your Church!”

 - You know just one person in your Parish who doesn’t understand Gift Aid.

-Here is an opportunity for you to increase the money you contribute to church by 25% FOR FREE.
-If you’re eligible, missing this opportunity would be a big shame, and yet so many of us do miss out because we just don’t know.
+If you pay income tax, you can increase your contribution by 25% FOR FREE with Gift Aid.
+Missing this opportunity would be a big shame, but so many of us do miss out because we just don’t know.

+WHAT IF I PAY HIGHER RATE TAX?
 Only basic rate tax can be reclaimed through Gift Aid, even if the donor is a higher rate taxpayer.
-However, there are opportunities for higher rate taxpayers to maximise the value of their contribution to church through Gift Aid.
+However, there are opportunities for higher rate taxpayers to maximise the value of their donation to their church through Gift Aid.
 Check the Gift Aid website guide for higher rate taxpayers: http://www.parishresources.org.uk/giftaid/

 GIFT AID YOUR DONATIONS!
 It’s free money for your church.
 Spread the word, tell your friends, ask your vicar, seek out those gift aid envelopes, make sure your standing order is being gift aided.
 Let’s celebrate this wonderful free money for the mission and ministry and growth of our churches.